WhatLibrarian/omeka-s-enduser/docs/modules/datascribe.md

 #### Import the dataset form

-You can _only_ import an existing for when creating a new dataset.
+You can _only_ import an existing form when creating a new dataset.

 Create a new dataset which will use the same form.
 Add information for the title (required) and select an item set to use.
 If you do not add guidelines when creating the dataset, be sure to add some in the future.

 Towards the bottom of the Add Dataset form, there is an option to import a form.
 Click the button.
 Then, using your browser’s file manager, find the form file you have already downloaded.

 Be sure to save.
 Click “Add new dataset.”

 When you go in to edit your new dataset, you should now see the form you imported.
 From here, you can also add, delete, or modify fields as needed for this specific dataset.